gauravxshukla/astro-blog/src/pages/blog/SSR-SSG-ISR-what-the-heck-are-these.md

 category: 'Frontend'
 ---

-In the vast expanse of the web, three enchanting wizards, SSR, SSG, and ISR, weave the fabric of our digital experiences.
-Let's embark on a journey to understand the magic behind Server-Side Rendering (SSR), Static Site Generation (SSG), and Incremental Static Regeneration (ISR).
+In the vast expanse of the web, three enchanting wizards, SSR, SSG, and ISR, become the backbone of our digital experiences.
+Let's understand the magic behind Server-Side Rendering (SSR), Static Site Generation (SSG), and Incremental Static Regeneration (ISR).

 Imagine a magical realm where web pages come to life in different ways.
-SSR is akin to a skilled artist who paints a masterpiece on demand.
+SSR is a skilled artist who paints a masterpiece on demand.
 Whenever a visitor asks for a webpage, SSR dynamically crafts it on the server, delivering the latest content but with a touch of delay.

 Enter SSG, a prolific storyteller who prepares tales in advance.
 Instead of creating pages on the spot, SSG pre-builds them during a special event, like crafting storybooks before a grand storytelling session.
 This approach ensures instant page delivery, especially suitable for websites with predominantly static content.